 The winner of the Green Finance Essay Prize will receive a trophy and £100 of ethical gift vouchers.
 This will be presented at the Ethical Finance Summit 2020, in Edinburgh.
 The winner will also have their essay included in our Social Market Foundation (SMF) “Pathway to COP26 – the Role of Green Finance” Essay Series, which will include essays from high profile individuals from across the financial services world.
-This will be published in the run up to COP26 in November 2020 in Glasgow.
+This will be published in the run up to COP26.

 Click here to view our 2019 selection of essays on green finance and impact investing.